hami3d/SwiftRun/README.md

 ## ✨ Features that Make a Difference

+- **🤖 No AI Features!** : Everything is light-weight and fast, no need for Online Connectivity.
 - **💎 Fluent Aesthetics**: Unlike Microsoft, the open-source community does a better job!
 Full support for Windows **Acrylic** transparency effects and rounded corners.
 It adapts to both **Light and Dark modes** based on your system settings.
 - **🚀 Silky Smooth UI**: Everything is hardware accelerated.
 From the high-FPS entry animations to the sub-pixel font rendering.
 - **⚡ Built with Rust**: Blazing fast, memory-safe, and incredibly lightweight.
 It’s there when you need it and invisible when you don’t.